 Viruses are small infectious agents that need the machinery of a host cell to produce multiple copies of themselves.
 Viral infections initiate immune responses that usually eliminate the infecting virus.
 Nevertheless, viruses can evade the immune response and induce serious diseases such as AIDS, Influenza, and SARS.
 Influenza has a history of devastating global pandemics that could develop due to biological properties of the virus.
 A greater threat to public health are regular seasonal epidemics that are dangerous especially for susceptible individuals, e.g. for elderly or immuno-compromised patients.
 The underlying dynamics of the interplay between virus and immune system depend not only on the virus, but also on the particular immune system of each individual patient.
 Using a control theoretic approach, we investigate critical parameters for the control of viral infections, paving the way for a more personalized therapy of viral infections, like Influenza and HIV.

-Understanding the immune response to influenza with cytokine networks
+Understanding and controlling the immune response to influenza with cytokine networks

 The immune response to influenza and other infectious diseases is a tightly regulated process.
 Host cells for the virus and immune cells secrete cytokines, which form a highly connected complex network.
 Our working hypothesis is that the state of the cytokine network reflects the state of the infection and the immune response against it.
 A deeper understanding of dynamics of the cytokine network will help to disentangle the role for viral clearance of different immune strategies and their crosstalk.
 In cooperation with the groups of Klaus Schughardt (HZI) and Rainer Straub (Regensburg, Germany), we develop quantitative models for the cytokine network in the context of influenza infections with the goal to generate a predictive tool for understanding influenza infections and optimising therapy.